 Psa 48.4-8 tells us that king’s assembled themselves to attack Jerusalem and they saw and understood that Yehovah defended the city.
 They were in pain like a woman in childbirth.
 The names of those kings have been forgotten, but Jerusalem remains.
 With the “east wind” (a term for the Messiah and God’s judgment-Exo 14.21; Ezek 27.26) he broke the “ships of Tarshish” (Spain, known for the port called Tartessos, symbolic of sea-going nations and islands of the sea), meaning he destroyed their ships like in a hurricane.
 They have heard and seen the prophecies come true, and God will establish Jerusalem forever (v 7-8).

 Psa 48.9-14 says that besides his power, the people also know he is a God of mercy and lovingkindness, and they thought about it “in the midst of the Temple.”
 It was the Temple that showed God’s lovingkindness to the people.
 It was where his doctrines were taught and where he “dwelt” (v 9).
 God’s deeds do match the name of Yehovah and this name will fill the whole earth with his praises.
-His “right hand” (a term for the Messiah) is full of righteousness (as defined by the Torah) and blessings for the people.
+His “right hand” (power and a term for the Messiah) is full of righteousness (as defined by the Torah) and blessings for the people.
 The “daughters of Judah” (surrounding cities) will rejoice at his judgments (v 11).

 The city of Jerusalem also represents God’s faithfulness, and the people, especially the nations, are invited to walk around the city and count the towers, denoting power and strength (v 12).
 Then it says in v 13, “Consider her ramparts on the small walls that run along the larger wall, and go through her palaces so that it can be told to the next generation.”